prezi/reverse-proxy-rate-limiter/README.md

 Instead of this approach, the `reverse-proxy-rate-limiter` limits incoming traffic based on the number of requests that are already handled concurrently by the backend service.

 ## Installation
-Rate-limiter can be installed in a few seconds, let's check out our screencast about it:
+`reverse-proxy-rate-limiter` can be installed in a few seconds, let's check out our screencast about it:

 [![Installation screencast](https://github.com/prezi/reverse-proxy-rate-limiter/blob/master/examples/screencast.png?raw=true)](https://asciinema.org/a/17616)